Making the dinner our dogs deserve

 With seemingly nothing helping Rudie’s little problem, the Nolans decided to cook Rudie her own food at home, carefully choosing the right ingredients to help her health improve and carefully removing irritants by process of elimination.
 It worked better than they had ever dreamt possible.

-By now, Dave and his mum Mary had perfected their canine culinary skills.
+By now, Dave and his family had perfected their canine culinary skills.
 Then, one fateful lunchtime, Dave mentioned the remarkable effect home cooking was having to his workmate Kev, a fellow dog lover.
 Kev then suggested they could cook for even more dogs.
-So with this in mind, the boys planned a visit to Mary’s kitchen.
+So with this in mind, the boys planned a visit to Dave's family's kitchen.

 Testing, testing, 1, 2, 3 types of meat

-Mary prepared a bunch of different dishes for Kev to see and taste; suitably wowed, he and Dave decided to trial them on the dogs of various friends and family members.
-Over the next two weeks, feedback started to trickle in and the results were… [pause for suspense] … overwhelmingly positive!
+They prepared a bunch of different dishes to see and taste; suitably wowed, they decided to trial them on the dogs of various friends and family members.
+Over the next two weeks, feedback started to trickle in and the results were… [pause for suspense] … overwhelmingly positive.

 After the positive results of the trial, word spread about the Butternut meals and for the next nine months Dave and Kev struggled to keep up with demand.
 Finally, after a growing chorus of friends urging them to quit their careers and become full-time doggy dieticians – they did, and all of Britain’s dogs woofed approvingly.
 Probably.